http4k/http4k/src/docs/blog/meet_http4k/index.md

 using this type of auto-marshalling, we have created a [tool](http://http4k-data-class-gen.herokuapp.com/) to automatically generate a set of data classes for a given messages.

-## Claim D. Serverless
+### Claim D. Serverless
 Ah yes - Serverless - the latest in the Cool Kids Club and killer fodder for the resume.
 Well, since [http4k] is server independent, it turns out to be fairly trivial to deploy full applications to [AWS Lambda], and then call them by setting up the [API Gateway] to proxy requests to the function.
 Effectively, the combination of these two services become just another Server back-end supported by the library.

-In order to achieve this, only a single interface `AppLoader` needs to be implemented - this is responsible for creating the `HttpHandler` which is adapted to the API of the `ApiGatewayProxyRequest/ApiGatewayProxyResponse` used by AWS.
-As this is AWS, there is a fair amount of configuration required to make this possible, but the only [http4k] specific config is to:

-1. Set the function execution to call `org.http4k.serverless.LambdaFunction::handle`
+In order to achieve this, only a single interface `AppLoader` needs to be implemented - this is responsible for creating the `HttpHandler` which is adapted to the API of the `ApiGatewayProxyRequest/ApiGatewayProxyResponse` used by AWS, and then a single class `ApiGatewayV2LambdaFunction` extended.
+As this is AWS, there is a fair amount of configuration required to make this possible, but the only [http4k] specific config is to set the function execution to call `org.http4k.MyLambdaFunction`
-2. Set an environment variable for the Lambda `HTTP4K_BOOTSTRAP_CLASS` to the class of your `AppLoader` class.

 Here's a simple example:
 ```kotlin